German occupation of Luxembourg during World War II: Civil administration and annexation

+Gustav Simon led the administration of occupied Luxembourg as Gauleiter of Moselland.

 Gustav Simon was appointed Chef der Zivilverwaltung (CdZ; "Chief of the Civil Administration") by the Oberkommando des Heeres on 21 July 1940.
 Luxembourg was then included into the CdZ-Gebiet Luxemburg on 29 July.
 While initially subordinate to the military commands in Belgium and northern France, Simon was confirmed in his appointment on 2 August by Adolf Hitler himself, indicating that he reported directly to the Führer and no one else.
 This granted him a wide degree of autonomy with regards to the military and civil authorities of Nazi Germany.

 Simon, who was also the Gauleiter of the neighbouring Gau Trier-Koblenz, later Moselland (Gauleiter being a title denoting the leader of a regional branch of the Nazi party), led a propaganda and later terror campaign, known as Heim ins Reich, to convince the population that they were ethnic Germans and a natural part of the Third Reich.
 His objective was "to win Luxembourg back over to the German nation as soon as possible."
 He was convinced that Luxembourgers only needed a level of education and enlightenment in order to voluntarily declare their loyalty to Germany.
 He deduced this from his belief that they were, in fact, German "by blood and by descent".
 To the Gauleiter, Luxembourgish independence was an "absurd idea," which existed only because the monarchy and government had nurtured it: if the Luxembourgers were shown evidence of their belonging to the German nation, the will to be independent must disappear.